 Preble says that if she felt she could help her students in a meaningful way, she might not be retiring early.
 But she isn't able to work on projects in the classroom with students like her colleague Devine.
-Her administrative work is too demanding our

 Her administrative work is too demanding, especially since her school rolled out a 1:1 Chromebook initiative four years ago.
 Her day-to-day work responsibilities have been consumed with tech support, and she's overworked and burned out.

 The American Association of School Librarians recommends that each school library employ at least one full-time support staffer to assist the librarian with administrative tasks.
-Many school librarians work with students all day, then spend their breaks and off hours catching up on new literature and maintaining the collection.
-Devine credits his library technician, as well as the support he gets from his principal, with allowing him to stay nourished as an educator and be valuable to teachers and students.
-He's particularly proud of collaborating with classroom teachers to help students create digital portfolios to highlight their work.
+Many school librarians work with students all day, then spend their breaks and off hours catching up on new "Allowing yourself to critique your field can be an incredibly empowering thing," Ettarh says.
+"Nothing is beyond critique."